 Key takeaways

-1. The GCC produces a quarter of the world's polyethylene and a third of the world's polypropylene exports.
+- The GCC produces about a quarter of the world's polyethylene and a third of its polypropylene exports — a structural cost advantage that comes from geology, not policy.

 Walk into a buyer’s office anywhere in Asia, Africa, or the Mediterranean and a meaningful share of the polymer in the warehouse will have come from the Gulf.
 SABIC, Borouge, QatarEnergy LNG’s petrochemical arm, ADNOC — these are not regional players, they are global ones, and they sit at structurally low points on the cost curve.